KhaymanaKing/city-builder/README.md

 | :----------------------------------------------------------------------------------- | ----------: |
 | IMPURE: `displayCountStats() : attaches a string to the DOM describing how many times each dropdown has been changed` | 3 |
 | IMPURE: `displaySlogans() : clears DOM, loops through slogans, displays slogans on the page` | 3 |

+To do
+1) add displayStats function to App.js
+2)Fix disSlogans function to App.js which means adding stats DOM
+3) Clean up CSS make the site look pretty.